Technology-Infused Math Instruction: Teaching Outside the Box - Grades TK-12

 Assessment and Daily Routines

-Academic Language
+Building Academic Language

-Questioning with Daily Routines
+Questioning With Daily Routines

-Writing with Daily Routines
+Writing With Daily Routines

 Let’s Explore Daily Routines